Last updated on April 8, 2026

 Knight of the White Orchid | Illustration by Mark Zug

 White may not be the strongest color for ramping in Magic, but it still has some valuable options for mana acceleration.
-Smothering Tithe and Knight of the White Orchid (among others) are some spells that can help a white deck ramp up its mana development and gain an advantage over your opponents, or just play the catch-up game in terms of resources.
+Since you have access to some of the best lifegain, phyrexian mana could have made the list, but I think that takes it too far.
+Smothering Tithe and Knight of the White Orchid (among others) are spells that can help a white deck ramp up its mana development and gain an advantage over your opponents, or just play the catch-up game in terms of resources.

 What do you think?
 Did you find a new card you didn't know about previously, or are there any important one I missed?
 Please let me know in the comments below or over in the Draftsim Discord.